DrLucyRogers/WhereIsMyBus/README.md

   - Internet connected Raspberry Pi
   - Cheerlights and TFL API's

-Contains:
+Credits:
-  - Arduino Code - BusLocalPiv3.ino by Andy Stanford-Clark with contribution from James Macfarlane
+  - Arduino Code - BusLocalPiv3.ino by Andy Stanford-Clark with contributions by James Macfarlane
   - Node-RED flow - (TBA)
   - STL Files for 3D printing bus - with thanks to Steve Cox (@SteveCox3D) for initial design